shaunak97/BitTorrent/README.txt

 – Java version: 'OpenJDK 15'

-Our program meets all of the following requirements:
+The program meets all of the following requirements:

 Part-1: Initializing the peer process–